 You are here

-20 Things to Do Memorial Day Weekend in Washington, DC
+15 Things to Do on Memorial Day Weekend in Washington, DC

 Pay tribute to America’s heroes in the nation’s capital during this start-of-summer holiday.

-There’s no better place to spend Memorial Day weekend than in Washington, DC.
-Memorials are our specialty, and the nation’s capital celebrates with unique and meaningful events designed to recognize the selfless service of our active duty military and veterans.
-So get ready for three days of action, music and flag waving.
-It’s going to be a blast.
+There’s no better place to spend Memorial Day weekend than Washington, DC.
+Memorials are our specialty, and the nation’s capital celebrates with unique and meaningful events and exhibits designed to recognize the selfless service of our active duty military and veterans.

 The National Memorial Day Parade ushers marching bands, youth groups, floats, performers and, of course, veterans, down Constitution Avenue.
-This televised parade is the largest of its kind in the U.S and honors those who have served in the U.S Military past and present.
-This year's parade is scheduled for Monday, May 30 at 2 p.m.
+This televised parade is the largest of its kind in the U.S. and honors those who have served or presently serve in the U.S. military.
+This year's parade is scheduled for Monday, May 29 at 2 p.m.
 Arrive early for the best viewing options.

 PBS’s National Memorial Day Concert salutes the sacrifice made by the men and women in uniform as well as their families.
-The free annual concert is held on the West Lawn of the U.S. Capitol, on Sunday, May 29th, at 8 – 9:30 p.m.
-Celebrity participants include actors Gary Sinise and Joe Mantegna, Chef Robert Irvine, famed ‘90s band Smashing Pumpkins, Miss America and American Idol’s Caleb Johnson.
+The free annual concert is held on the West Lawn of the U.S. Capitol on Sunday, May 28 from 8 – 9:30 p.m.
+Actors Gary Sinise and Joe Mantegna will host the proceedings, which will feature numerous other celebrity performers.

-Tour the memorials on the National Mall dedicated to brave men and women who served in America’s wars.
-Visit the magnificent National World War II Memorial and feel the splash from the effervescent fountain.
-Stop to pay your respects at the somber Vietnam Veterans Memorial and the Vietnam Women’s Memorial; take a piece of paper from one of the volunteers and etch a name from the wall.
+The National Mall features plenty of ways to honor American servicemen and women.
+Visit the magnificent National World War II Memorial and its famous effervescent fountain.
+Stop to pay your respects at the Vietnam Veterans Memorial and the Vietnam Women’s Memorial; take a piece of paper from one of the volunteers and etch a name from the famous wall included in the former.
 Admire the steely faces of the 19 servicemen depicted in the Field of Service at the Korean War Veterans Memorial.
-Finish by climbing the steps of the Lincoln Memorial and then turn around and behold the dignified layout of America’s capital city.

-Bryce Harper, last year’s reigning MVP, and the hometown heroes, the Washington Nationals, challenge the St. Louis Cardinals at Nationals Park in a three-game stint: Friday, May 27 at 7:05 p.m., Saturday, May 28 at 7:15 p.m. and Sunday, May 29, at 1:35 p.m.
-While you’re there, try Washington’s signature half-smoke at Ben’s Chili Bowl, grab a cauliflower sandwich at G Sandwich Shop by Mike Isabella or sample a crab cake from the Chesapeake Crab Company.
+Bryce Harper and the Washington Nationals will challenge the San Diego Padres at Nationals Park for three consecutive days: Friday, May 26 at 7:05 p.m., Saturday, May 27 at 4:05 p.m. and Sunday, May 28 at 1:05 p.m.
+While you’re there, try Washington’s signature half-smoke at Ben’s Chili Bowl, grab a cauliflower sandwich at G Sandwich Shop by Mike Isabella or sample a delicious Shake Shack burger.
 For the best seats, buy tickets online in advance.

-At Arlington National Cemetery servicemen and women place American flags at more than 250,000 graves.
-On Memorial Day, May 30, the Memorial Day Roses Foundation provides free roses to visitors who’ve come to pay their respects.
+The Arlington National Cemetery is the country’s largest military cemetery, with thousands of veterans and members of their immediate family resting there.
+On Memorial Day (May 29), servicemen and women place American flags at more than 250,000 grave, with the Memorial Day Roses Foundation providing free roses to visitors who come in tribute.

-Held on Sunday, May 29 at the Kennedy Center, the National Memorial Day Choral Festival. his powerful concert experience features a 300-voice choir accompanied by the U.S. Airforce Orchestra.
-The musicians and singers come together in perfect harmony with patriotic classics like “Battle Hymn of the Republic.”
-The event is free, but requires advance ticket purchase for the popular afternoon performance.
+Held on Saturday, May 27 at the Kennedy Center, the free National Memorial Day Choral Festival is a powerful concert experience that features a 300-voice choir accompanied by the U.S. Airforce Orchestra.
+The musicians and singers come together in perfect harmony, performing patriotic classics in honor of those who have fallen while defending the U.S.

-With the dawn of summer comes Jazz in the Garden at the National Gallery of Art’s Sculpture Garden, a popular Friday evening event embarking on its 16th season.
-The first performance goes down Friday from 5 – 8:30 p.m., with the 19th Street Band as the main act.
+With the dawn of summer comes Jazz in the Garden at the National Gallery of Art’s Sculpture Garden, a popular Friday evening event embarking on its 17th season.
+On May 26, catch a performance by the United States Coast Guard Dixieland Jazz Band at 5 p.m.
 Food and beverages are available at the nearby Pavilion Café.